dansholds/grapple-comps-min/content/posts/10923-ascension-grappling-championships-agc-5-connecticut.md

-Adults: Can move up a weight class.
+Adults- Can move up a weight class.
 Master 1 & Master 2 may drop down a division.
 However, you can only move up from Adult or Master 1 if you’re eligible by age requirements listed onwww.ascensioncombat.net.
 Athletes can move up in skill division/belt division.
 Athletes cannot move down in skill or belt division unless they are moving back down to their actual rank.
 For example, athlete registers for Purple Belt but no one is in the division, but they are a Blue Belt.
 They move back down to Blue Belt.

-Kid’s & Teen’s: Parent’s will have to make/approve changes.
+Kid’s & Teen’s- Parent’s will have to make/approve changes.
 AGC has the right to deny certain changes if Age, Weight, or Skill discrepancies are too significant.
 If changes cannot be made, athletes will receive a credit to the next event.